 Retirement Plan Assets

-A gift of all or a portion of one’s retirement plan assets from an IRA, 401(k), 403(b) or another retirement plan may be one of the smartest and least “expensive” ways to favor one’s parish, school, or another ministry of the church.
+A gift of all or a portion of your remaining assets from an IRA, 401(k), 403(b) or other retirement plan may be one of the smartest and least “expensive” ways to favor your parish, school, ministry or the diocese.

 Very substantial sums are currently invested in retirement plans.
 For many people, their retirement plan may be the principal asset at the end of their life.

 In addition to inheritance taxes if the balance is large (more than $11.2 million in 2018), if retirement plan assets pass to family members other than the spouse, the heir pays income tax on the value received.
 If a child is in the 22% tax bracket when he/she receives retirement plan assets from a parent, then a 22% tax will be levied on the receipt of these funds.

 Tax free to your parish, school or other ministry

 If you have other assets to provide for your heirs, giving assets from retirement accounts directly to your parish, school or other ministry can by-pass taxation.
 Moreover, these gifts can be accomplished quite easily.